tomjamesallen/Async-Hook-Manager/README.md

 ### Register a new hook
 `.registerHook(hookCallback[, reference])`

 Register a hook.
-The callback passed to this method is called whenever a call to the corresponding AHM instance is made.
+The callback passed to this method is called whenever a call to the corresponding AHM instance is made and will be passed the `payload` if one is passed to `.makeCall` (see below).
 The callback should return `true`, `false` (synchronous) or a promise (asynchronous).
 This method returns the id of the hook that's been registered.
 This can be used to unregister the hook.
 The reference argument is optional, and can contains a string or an object to help with identification of the hook.

 ### Unregister a hook
 `.unregisterHook(hookId)`